 10:129 May the planter more than he things he’s supposed to get out of fairness.

+10:132 if man makes man wakil to give land as muzaara3a land, and man rents it out for a certain amount of wheat, that’s valid.
+Not valid if its for money though cause that’s not muzaara’a. so istiḥsān that if he rents it for some kind of produce that its fine, but if not then its not ok.

 10:135 For muzara3a contract you cant pay in slave or clothes or money, has to be produce, but in this particular case, its ok for it to be any form of produce not specifically tied to the produce of that land that season.

 10:151 If muzara3a and the worker plants seeds, but then owner waters and cares for them all the way until they produce without the worker having told him to, then by qiyas the owner gets everything, but by istiḥsān they split.